Ñusta Carranza Ko

 B.A., McGill University

-view Prof. Carranza Ko's C.V.
+view Prof. Carranza Ko's

-view Prof. Carranza Ko's website
+view Prof. Carranza Ko's

-She has also been involved in research that extends across disciplines.
-This includes the impact of Asian migration on Peruvian national identity and survey-based field research exploring the impact of Korean culture in Brazil and Peru, funded by a grant of the Academy of Korean Studies.
+(Editorial Abya Yala, 2022)); the impact of Asian migration on Peruvian national identity (published in the Journal of Chinese Overseas (2017)); and survey based field research exploring the impact of Korean culture in Brazil and Peru, funded by a grant of the Academy of Korean Studies and which findings were published in two interdisciplinary journals.